vasspilka/vasspilka.github.io/_posts/2015-04-20-the-art-of-timing-and-delay.markdown

 Here is the article as it used to be if you are interested.
 [Timing and Delay](https://github.com/vasspilka/vasspilka.github.io/blob/f9ac0019d9bdf4a7db2bfbbbf17ee29b10525c4f/_posts/2015-04-20-the-art-of-timing-and-delay.markdown)

 So how do we know that time is right?
 When should we choose to act, and when should we delay our actions?
-Well the answer to that is not simple.
+Well the answer is not that simple.
 They say novices should delay action for as long as they can, explore their options, themselves and their environment before taking the decision to act.
 Experts will just know, they will know because of their experience.
 Experience is pretty important in determining when to act, but it has to be coupled with observation, you have to see the signs and know what they mean.